Home >> Industrial products >> Peruvian ginseng-Maca

 Dosage

 Today, dried Maca root is ground to powder and sold in capsules as a food supplement.
-In herbal medicine, dried Maca roots are generally recommended at dosages of 5-20 gram daily.
-From more concentrated extract powders (with an extract ratio 5:1) a daily dosage of 1-2 gram or as a therapeutic dosage approximately 4-5 gram per day is advised.
+Dried Maca roots are generally recommended at dosages of 5-20 gram daily.

 There is no evidence that Maca is dangerous in larger quantities.